bobgru/yinyang/README.md

 to be orthogonally connected.
 * A checkerboard pattern, i.e. crossed black and white diagonals, because it leads to the previous condition.

-There is enough functionality to practice the four samples, but there are features I would like to add:
+There is enough functionality to practice the samples, but there are features I would like to add:
 * Undo/redo
 * Snapshot push/pop
 * Highlight a winning game
 * Select the sample from a menu
 * Configure a new game interactively
-* Generate new games randomly
+* Generate a new game randomly
 * Programmatically solve a game
 * Provide a hint, preferably according to logical deduction
 * Record elapsed time to solve